leroythelegend/rough_idea_project_cars/README.md

 ```
 Your_User$ vi ./live.h
 ```
-* Ok so what I'm going to demonstrate is how you can capture the tyre temp and tread temp during qualifing, so you know when your tyres are up to temp for that one hot lap.
+* Ok so what I'm going to demonstrate is how you can capture the tyre temp and tread temp during qualifying, so you know when your tyres are up to temp for that one hot lap.
 * Add the include vector with rest of the live.h includes.
 ```
 4 #include <vector>